1coderookie/KobraGoNeoInsights/docs/maintenance.md

 **Wheels**

-- Check the position of the wheels as well as the bolts and nuts are still being tight.
+- Check the position of the wheels which are running along the z-axis rails as well as the bolts and nuts are still being tight.
 - Do you see any debris?
 Clean it off.
 - Do you see any signs of heavy wear and tear like in the following picture?
 If so, check the position and pressure as well as if any damage (besides the wear&tear) is visible.
   ![Wheels wear & tear](assets/images/axes_wheels-weartear_web.jpeg)